celery/celery/docs/userguide/tasks.rst

 * task_is_eager

-    Set to ``True`` if the task is executed locally in the client, and not by a worker.
+    Set to :const:`True` if the task is executed locally in the client, and not by a worker.

 * delivery_info

   Additional message delivery information.
 This is a mapping containing the exchange and routing key used to deliver this task.
-It's used by e.g. :meth:`retry` to resend the task to the same destination queue.
+It's used by e.g. :meth:`~celery.task.base.Task.retry` to resend the task to the same destination queue.

   **NOTE** As some messaging backends doesn't have advanced routing capabilities, you can't trust the availability of keys in this mapping.